|« Repairs for Outlets That Do Not Work||Wiring a Bathroom GFI Outlet and Light Switch »|

 GFCI Circuit Protection for Shed Wiring

-How to Install The Correct Size GFCI Circuit Breaker and Wiring for a Shed: Protect the individual circuits that will be readily accessible with a GFCI device, outlet or circuit breaker.
+How to Install GFCI Circuit Wiring for a Shed: Protect the individual circuits that will be readily accessible with a GFCI device, outlet or circuit breaker.

 Shed Electrical Circuits and GFCI Requirements

 - I want to feed 4 outlets and a ceiling fan in the second shed.

 - I want to run first to a 20 amp GFCI outlet (that I already have), then through the other 3 outlets and end at the ceiling fan.

 - Somebody said I have to have a 30 amp GFCI, but I will never pull even 20 on this circuit (the fan is .5 and I will never have more than 5 other devices plugged in, none of them high amp).